MarkDickinson/mvs38j_utils/mvs38j/README.txt

                   would need to put it into a program that made decisions on that information :-)

-IPLINFO.txt     - I wanted more info logged that the default reason
+IPLINFO.txt     - I wanted more info logged than the default reason
                   for ipl the OS provides (which we have all disabled anyway).
 This records the ipltime, ipl volser and cuu used, if it was a clpa/cvio/warm ipl, and of course the reason text entered; logged to a disk file.
+                  If no response to prompt in 10mins the prompt is cancelled.
                   My use for this is to keep track of what I was doing when I broke the system :-( but I was also interested in how to extract the ipl information